insidewhy/nutkins/readme.md

     ejabberd/muc_host: c.@HOST@
 ```

-When running any container in the project `nutkins` will first start up a container running `etcd2` and add the data from every `nutkin.yaml` to it.
-To access this `etcd2` data from within the container:
+When running any container in the project `nutkins` will first start up a container running `etcd` and store the etcd data from every `nutkin.yaml` in it.
+To access this `etcd` data from within the container:

 ```bash
 etcd2_host=$(ip route | grep '^default' | cut -d' ' -f3)
 confd -onetime -backend etcd -node http://$etcd_host:2379
 ```

-The same command will work within a CoreOS cluster or any other etcd2 backed cluster.
+The same command will work within a CoreOS cluster or any other etcd backed cluster.